gavinsimpson/permute/cran-comments.md

 Both issues are rectified in the 0.8-4 release.

+## Test Environments

+* Linux, Fedora 19 & 20 (r-release & r-devel)
+* Linux, Ubuntu 12.04, via Travis-CI (R 3.2.0)
+* win-builder (r-release & r-devel)

 ### `R CMD check` information

 `R CMD check` produces only the following point of interest if tested against the current CRAN version of **vegan**.
-I have included in **permute** reference materials for tests against the 2.3-0 version of **vegan** that Jari Oksanen, maintainer of that package, intends to release to CRAN this week too:
+I have included in **permute** 0.8-4 reference materials for tests against the 2.3-0 version of **vegan** that Jari Oksanen, maintainer of that package, intends to release to CRAN this week.

 ```
 * checking differences from ‘permute-Ex.Rout’ to ‘permute-Ex.Rout.save’ ...
 OK